-The Capital District Library Council has closed the second round of Regional Collections grants through.
+The Capital District Library Council has closed the 2019 round of Regional Collections grants.
 All CDLC member institutions, including individual public and school libraries, were eligible to apply.

 Formerly known as Retrospective Conversion, Metadata, and Digitization (RBDB) grants, CDLC members applied for grants for a retrospective conversion or metadata project; a digital collection grant to contribute content to New York Heritage, or a digital newspaper grant to contribute content to NYS Historic Newspapers.

 Projects considered for funding should improve access to collections and content or raise the visibility of regional collections.